tarasowski/backend/dynamodb/000_database_introduction.md

                 WHERE deptName LIKE 'Account%');
 ```

-* In a correlated subquery, the inner query needs to be run repeatedly in order for the database enginge to solve the problem.
+* In a correlated subquery, the inner query needs to be run repeatedly in order for the database engine to solve the problem.
 (The inner query needs a value from the outer query in order to run)

 ```sql
 SELECT empName